nanaijoel/ObjectDetection_SE_PR1/README.md

 Further, there is a mode to also analyze the shapes in images put in the image folder.

+The repository relies solely on the Python programming language.

 # Features

 - Detects shapes like triangles, circles, and rectangles, pentagons and hexagons.
-- Recognizes objects in different colors (e.g., red, green, blue).
+- Recognizes objects in different colors (red, green, blue, yellow, violet).
 - Supports image-based and live webcam detection modes.
 - In GUI mode, you can filter by a single shape type or view all shape types together.